University of Virginia Darden School of Business: Executive MBA formats

 Designed with a hybrid structure of online learning with in-person residences at the new UVA Darden Sands Family Grounds in the Washington, D.C., area, two formats of the MBA are offered which provide the same degree as the MBA.
 The EMBA (Executive MBA) is designed for working professionals and the GEMBA (Global Executive MBA) is an option that provides additional global residences compared to the EMBA.
 Both formats have the same core curriculum over a period of twenty-one months with all students entering in the same cohort each academic year.
 Global residencies include Brazil, Chile, China, Germany, Japan, Ghana, Israel, India, Estonia and Cuba with changes in locations possible each year.

 Darden Executive Education

 The inaugural Executive Education program was offered in 1955.
 Darden Executive Education offers both short courses and custom solutions, as well as consortia, corporate university design and development, and industry specific partnerships.
 Short course focus areas include leadership, general management, strategy and decision-making, negotiation, growth and innovation, project management, sales and marketing, financial management and corporate aviation.

 Rankings

-Darden is regularly ranked as being among the Top 15 business schools in the U.S. and Top 30 in the world.
-Its current rankings are as follows:
+Darden's current rankings are as follows: